 The Operations Flight maintains and repairs $3.4 billion of infrastructure and upholds quality-of-life standards for 11,000 combined forces.
 This team ensures the safety and protection of base personnel through the sustainment of fire alarm and suppression systems, electronic security systems, anti-vehicle barriers, 78 miles of perimeter fence and eight aircraft arresting systems, which safeguards more than $1 billion in fighter aircraft.
 They conduct more than 500,000 maintenance hours every year to ensure Osan is able to successfully meet mission requirements.

-Readiness and Emergency Management Flight
+Emergency Management Flight